tskit-dev/tutorials/bottlenecks.md

 In the following section we show how the SFS can be approximated using coalescence simulations and compare such approximations to analytic results.
 We will assume a simple toy history of a single panmictic population that is affected by an instaneous bottleneck at time T with strenght s (cite Galtier et al).
 The effect of this bottleneck is to induce sudden burst of coalescence, which simultaneous multiple merges.
 We measure bottleneck strength as the probability that a pair of lineages coalesces during the bottleneck (we could could of course convert s into on (imaginary) time period that would give the same probability of coalescence $s=1-e^{-T}$).

-We assume a sample of size 10 and use msprime to simulate 10,000 replicate genealogies.
-For each genealogy the function bottSFS records the unfolded SFS as the mean length of branches with n leafnodes (normalized by the total length of the genealogy) by iterating through all nodes in the tree.sequence.
+We assume a sample of 10 haploid genomes and use msprime to simulate 10,000 replicate genealogies.
+For each genealogy the function approx_SFS records the unfolded SFS as the mean length of branches with n leafnodes (normalized by the total length of the genealogy) by iterating through all nodes in the tree.sequence.
 Note that we are simulating genealogies only, i.e. we do not need to simulate mutations.

 We use a for loop to record the SFS for a range of bottleneck strengths parameters in a dictionary: